kitomer/bunny/README.md

     # union/or/attged-union types (if bunch is only one other type this is essentially an alias-type)
     #   any : can be any one of a bunch of other types

+                  - NO ast/any types, NO eval/typecheck functions
+                  - NO lazy evaluation
+                  - Function call = Jump to a block
+                  - jeder Ausdruck (Fkt-Def., Var.-Def., Literal etc.) ist ein Function call! vec a b c
+                      42
+                      print 42 a
+                      print 0    # @0( -> int r )
+                  - function overloading: a function is uniquely defined by its NAME plus its parameters (IN- and OUTPUT!)
+                  - implement units (e.g. metric, physical) into Bunny program:
+                    - implement a unit as a separate data type (internally represented by a numeric atomic type) and impl. conversion function based on the type
+                  - keine anonymen lokalen Funktionen, alle Fkt. sind nach dem Erzeugen des ASTs bekannt -> ?? passt das zusammen mit der eval(ast) Funktion?
+                  - [Syntax?] integrierte Doku fuer Funktionen/Argumente/Variablen
+                  - alle "aeusseren" Einfluesse auf ein Bunny-Programm werden auf Funktions-Aufrufe gemapped
+                    - die API eines Programms (= Kommandozeile Parameter/Argumente) ist als Funktion im Bunny Programm abbildbar;
+                      - die embedded lib mapped die Befehlszeile auf eine entspr.
+Bunny-Fkt. ab
+                      - ebenso eine URL (zB wenn man eine Webserver-URL/Path auf ein Bunny-Programm abbilden moechte)
+                    - OS-Interrupts
+                    - HID-Events
+                  - Ueberschreiben einer Fkt. = Error des Interpreters!
+                  - function calling:
+                    - Ergebnis eines Function calls ist immer der erste result parameter, zusaetzlich koennen alle result parameter explizit an locals des AUFRUF-Scopes zugewiesen werden -> Wenn eine Fkt. aufgerufen wird, werden deren locals allokiert und bei Beenden der Fkt. freigegeben -> Result parameter gehen immer von AUSSEN rein!
+                      -> wird eine Fkt. aufgerufen ohne dass die/der Result parameter explizit zugewiesen wird, wird im AUFRUF-Scope eine implizite Variable allokiert und zugewiesen
+                    - Wenn kein expliziter Result parameter vorh., wird Result parameter "void r" implizit verwendet -> ? ggf. meckern, so dass er explizit angegeben wird!
+                    - Eine Fkt. entscheidet darueber, ob ihre Parameter evaluiert oder unevaluiert uebergeben werden -> alle Parametertypen von ast.* sind autom.
+NICHT evaluiert (keine spezielle Markierung der Parameter notwendig!)
+                      -> es gibt Typen zB ast.name etc. aber auch ast.type.TYPE fuer jeden Custom-Typ, so dass man einfach un-evaluierte aber typ-gecheckte Werte erwarten kann
+                  - declare new types: not explicitly, only be using a type in a function definition!
+                  - Werte von Typ A nach Typ B transformieren: immer explizit ueber vordef.
+Fkt. oder eigene Fkt.
+                    (geschieht niemals automatisch!)

+                - parallel processing:
+                  - the embedded Bunny interpreter (aka the function that evaluates an ast typed value) is able to evaluate multiple ast's in parallel
+                  - parallel running evaluations can send messages to each using message queues
+                  - the priority of an evaluation can be set along with the parameters to "eval"

+                - safe atomic types:
+                  - [Syntax?]
+                    the types are _derived_ from C but more precisely defined:
+                    - overflow behaviour is specified as an option to the operation
+                    - if overflow is allowed to happen it must be handled, checked by interpreter!

+                - there are mechanisms builtin to
+                  - sync n processes at a given point in code and be able to control all of the processes
+                  - send messages between n processes: each process has a message queue that is to be processed (the "main loop" has to be implemented in the program manually)
+                  - share resources: actually no resource is ever shared, instead what is done: resource is copied -> changes are made -> the changed copy is appended to the resources history